nexendrie/nexendrie.gitlab.io/index.md

 The Nexendrie Project was started in April 2015 by Jakub Konečný.
 The ultimate goal is to create a browser-based medieval ages/renaissance fantasy game.
 Currently it is in open beta stage.
 [Homepage](https://www.nexendrie.cz)

 Along the way, some reusable parts were separated from the main repository into standalone packages (which can be downloaded via Composer).
-We post about new releases on [Twitter](https://twitter.com/nexendrie).
+We post about new releases on [X (formerly Twitter)](https://x.com/nexendrie).

 Repositories
 ------------